LinuxForHealth/FHIR/docs/src/pages/Conformance.md

     curl -k -u '<username>:<password>' 'https://<host>:<port>/fhir-server/api/v4/_history?_count=100&_sort=none'
 ```

-In this case, the IBM FHIR Server uses `_lastChangeId` as a custom paging attribute which references a single `Bundle.entry.id` value.
+In this case, the IBM FHIR Server uses `_changeIdMarker` as a custom paging attribute which references a single `Bundle.entry.id` value.
 This value can be used by clients to checkpoint where they are in the sequence of changes, and ask for only changes that come after the given id.
 The simplest way to do this is to follow the `next` link returned in the response Bundle.
-If the next link is not present, the end has been reached for the current point in time.
+If the next link is not present in the response Bundle, the end has been reached for the current point in time.
 Note that `_lastUpdated` and `Bundle.entry.id` values are not perfectly correlated - clients should not mix ordering.
 The ids used for `Bundle.entry.id` are guaranteed to be unique within a single IBM FHIR Server database (tenant/datasource).

 ### Whole System History - Type Filters
 The query parameter `_type` can be used to limit which resource types are returned from a `_history` request.
 For example, the following request will return only Patient and Observation resources: